Conceptual Overview

 -

-The conversion provides limited support for event date/time variables DOD, DLD, DOT, and DLT.
+The conversion provides limited support for event date/time variables DOD, DLD, DOT, DLT, and EL.

 Jobs on Distributed Platforms